 This semester-length course focuses on how the Earth has changed over time and how it continues to change.
 Topics include: interactions of Earth systems; the moving earth, which includes plate tectonics, earthquakes and volcanoes; oceanography; climate and climate change; and a descriptive history of the universe and solar system.
 Course activities include a variety of assignments, such as virtual labs, class discussions, and videos related to Earth Sciences — all with an emphasis on critical thinking and reasoning from evidence.

-Course materials: Online edition of Earth Science (Prentice Hall, 2006); other selected web sites.
+Course materials: We will use many research articles and Internet sites; links and attachments will be provided in class.
 Virtual Labs are conducted online and supplies are not required.
 Before a student can enroll in a MNOHS science course, MNOHS must receive a permission form signed by a parent or guardian (if the student is under 18).

 Standards met: This course meets all standards and benchmarks in the following strands of the 2009 Minnesota Science Standards for Grades 9-12: The Nature of Science and Engineering; Earth and Space Science.